 Camera: "Which camera do you use?" is probably the question I receive the most.
 I'm actually using a Canon EOS Rebel SL1.
 It is not the cheapest camera, not the most expensive either, but buying a good DSLR is the best investment you can make if you plan to take blogging seriously.
 You will not only end up with sharp and bright photos but have an incredible depth of field compared to a point-and-shoot camera.
 It will result in your subject really standing out from the background.
 There are many more advantages of using DSLR, like having full control over the depth of field, shutter speed, and light sensitivity.

-Lens: The lens I use the most is the Canon EF 50mm f/1.8 STM, almost all my photos are taken with this lens.
-Be aware that since it’s a 50mm you get a narrow-angle view and have to step back a bit more than with other lenses.
+Lens: The lens I use the most is the Canon 50mm 1.2 L USM Lens, almost all my photos are taken with this lens.
+Be aware that since it's a 50mm you get a narrow-angle view and have to step back a bit more than with other lenses.

-Tripod: While it’s not an essential tool, it’s quite handy sometimes.
+Tripod: While it's not an essential tool, it's quite handy sometimes, especially for overhead shots.
 When the light is too low and you want sharp photos, then a tripod will be a great help.
 Plus if you want to take action shots you will either need a tripod or a third hand!
 The one I'm using is the Manfrotto MT190XPRO4 with a 3-Way Head.

 Now that you have a good camera, it's time to prepare your scene.
 Which plates, towels, cutlery, and accessories you select for a shot is very important, it will affect the atmosphere of your photos.
 Try to stick to white, gray, or black plates to make the food stand out.
 Using rustic spoons, forks or knives also help create moody shots.
 You can usually find old cutlery in garage sales, or on Etsy for a cheap price.
 Or ask your grandma, she might have some!